Lex Luthor: Post-Crisis

 Luthor marries Contessa Erica Alexanda Del Portenza, a near-immortal and formidable woman with her own agenda.
 After the birth of their daughter Lena, Luthor attempts to raise the girl without her interference.
-After several clashes, Luthor has the Contessa seemingly killed by a missile barrage.
+After several clashes, Luthor has Contessa seemingly killed by a missile barrage.
 Later on, the time-traveling villain Brainiac 13 infuses Metropolis with technology from the future while his ancestor Brainiac, in need of a new physical vessel, mentally inhabits young Lena's body.
 Brainiac 13 offers Luthor control of the technology if Luthor turns over Brainiac and hands over his daughter.
 He later tells Superman that he has a "kingdom" now as a result of his deal, adding "As for my princess...
 I can always make another."

 President of the United States

 Deciding to turn to politics, Luthor becomes President of the United States, winning the election on a platform of promoting technological progress.
-His first action as president is to take a proposed moratorium on fossil-based fuels to the U.S. Congress.
+His first action as president is to take a proposed moratorium on fossil-based fuels to U.S. Congress.
 On the night of the election, Batman threatens that Luthor can keep the kryptonite ring or the White House but not both.
 Later on, Superman, Batman and Lois Lane seemingly try to steal the ring only to be thwarted.
 In actuality, they manipulated Luthor into retrieving a fake while Batman keeps the actual ring.
 Superman, upon learning that Lex Luthor was about to be elected president, flew off in a fit of rage and split one of Saturn's small moons in half with one fly through.

-Before he takes office in the White House, Luthor cuts ties with his own company LexCorp, turning over leadership to Talia Head (pronounced "Heed"), daughter of international terrorist cult leader Ra's al Ghul, one of Batman's greatest enemies.
-Luthor's popularity is assisted by the extreme unpopularity of the previous administration's mishandling of the Gotham City earthquake crisis (as depicted in the No Man's Land storyline in the Batman titles), and his own seemingly heroic efforts to rebuild Gotham before it rejoins the United States.
+Before he takes office in the White House, Luthor cuts ties with his company LexCorp, turning over leadership to Talia al Ghul.
+Luthor's popularity is assisted by the unpopularity of the previous administration's mishandling of the Gotham City earthquake crisis during the No Man's Land storyline, and his own seemingly heroic efforts to rebuild Gotham before it rejoins the United States.
 Batman learns Luthor attempted to take control of Gotham by forging deeds for its lands in his own name.
 This results in Bruce Wayne severing all commercial ties between the U.S. government and his company, Wayne Enterprises.
-In response to Wayne Enterprises severing ties with his government, Luthor arranges the murder of Wayne's lover, Vesper Fairchild, and frames Wayne for the murder (as seen in Bruce Wayne: Fugitive), the plan being more successful than Luthor anticipated when his chosen assassin of David Cain realized Wayne's identity as Batman and set up a complex frame.
+In response to Wayne Enterprises severing ties with his government, Luthor arranges the murder of Wayne's lover, Vesper Fairchild, and frames Wayne for the murder (as seen in Bruce Wayne: Fugitive), the plan being more successful than Luthor anticipated when his chosen assassin of David Cain realizes Wayne's identity as Batman and sets up a complex frame.